SteelCompendium/compendium-md/Bestiary/markdown/Demon Chorogaunt.md

 Keywords: Ranged
 Distance: Ranged 10
 Target: Three enemies
-Effect: Each target either takes 5 psychic damage or is frightened of the chorogaunt (EoT).
+Effect: Each target either takes 5 psychic damage or is [[Frightened|frightened]] of the chorogaunt (EoT).
 Each target gets to choose which to do.

 **Bully the Weak (Villain Action 2)**
 Keywords: Magic, Ranged